-Tab 5 and Tab 6 provide PACT cost-effectiveness results for the 2020 Nicor Gas portfolio.
-Two sets of avoided costs were used to calculate the PACT benefits and are reported separately: Tab 5 uses the avoided costs from the Nicor Gas Plan 3 filing, and Tab 6 uses avoided costs from the Plan 4 filing.
+Tab 5 and Tab 6 provide PACT cost-effectiveness results for the 2021 Nicor Gas portfolio.
+Two sets of avoided costs were used to calculate the PACT benefits and are reported separately: Tab 5 uses the avoided costs from the Nicor Gas Plan 3 filing, and Tab 6 uses avoided costs from the Plan 4 filing updated with actual costs through 2021.
 A brief methodology and data discussion is presented below.